Love's Cure

 Love's Cure, or The Martial Maid is an early seventeenth-century stage play, a comedy in the canon of John Fletcher and his collaborators.
 First published in the Beaumont and Fletcher folio of 1647, it is the subject of broad dispute and uncertainty among scholars.
 In the words of Gerald Eades Bentley, "nearly everything about the play is in a state of confusion...."

 Authorship

 Early critics assigned the authorship of the play to Beaumont and Fletcher, Philip Massinger, Thomas Middleton, William Rowley, Thomas Dekker, John Webster, James Shirley, and even Ben Jonson, in diverse combinations.
 The most common view is that the play is a work originally by Fletcher and Francis Beaumont, later revised by Massinger.
 (The play's Prologue mentions Beaumont and Fletcher by name, while the Epilogue refers to a single author, probably meaning the reviser.)
 Massinger's revision was sweeping, covering most of Acts I, IV, and V. Cyrus Hoy, in his survey of authorship problems in Fletcher's canon, produced a detailed breakdown of authorship shares among scenes, portions of scenes, and single speeches.
-Simplified to the level of whole scenes, Hoy's analysis yields this schema:
+Hoy said the authors were: